rongyuhuang/practical-.net-for-financial-markets/doc/ch4.md

 tion, every security in the portfolio is chosen, and its valuation is calculated by multiplying the current prevailing price by the number of shares held in the portfolio.
 Such analysis is required on a contin- uous basis to take proactive steps for managing and minimizing risk, especially when the market is volatile.
-Sophisticated risk management techniques such as Value at Risk use the data about prices 174C H A P T E R 4 ■ T H E B R O A D C A S T E N G I N EC H A P T E R 4 ■ T H E B R O A D C A S T E N G I N E 175 prevailing in the past five years.
+Sophisticated risk management techniques such as Value at Risk use the data about prices prevailing in the past five years.
 Some use data such as current volatility, past volatility, and details about the correlation of movement of the stock with the index, and so on.
 It is clear that market data service providers cannot provide all these services.
 Institutions do a careful analysis to check what data they can get ready from market data service providers and what they need to store in their existing